What requirements must coffee comply with to be allowed on the European market?

 - Learn more about maintaining the quality of your coffee during transportation on the website of the Transportation Information Service.

-European buyers are increasingly addressing social and environmental issues, for which they develop Corporate Social Responsibility (CSR) policies or codes of conduct.
+European buyers are increasingly addressing social and environmental issues in the coffee supply chain, and it is becoming common for them to develop corporate social responsibility (CSR) policies and codes of conduct that suppliers must follow.
 Sometimes they also become involved in local social and environmental projects.
-European buyers will expect you to comply with their policies and/or codes of conduct.

 Have a look at the websites of these small and mid-sized coffee importers for examples of sustainability codes of conducts and/or projects they have set up at origin: